julianritchey/advanced-solidity/README.md

 #### Crowdsale confirmation
 ![Second token purchase crowdsale confirmation](Evaluation_Evidence/token_purchase_2_crowdsale_confirmation.png)
-Crowdsale confirmation of the token purchase was obtained using the `weiRaised` function of the `KaseiCoinCrowdsale` contract.
-Upon clicking the `weiRaised` button, the value of Wei raised from the first two purchases was displayed.
+Crowdsale confirmation of the token purchase (in addition to the first token purchase) was obtained using the `weiRaised` function of the `KaseiCoinCrowdsale` contract.
 > **Note:** The value of Wei raised from the first two purchases was 41500000000000000000.

 #### Beneficiary confirmation